TrueBlocks/trueblocks-khedra/book/src/user_man/getting_started.md

 ## Validation Rules

-The configuration file is validated on load with the following rules:
+The configuration file and environment variables are validated on load with the following rules:

 ### General